Understanding the Vulnerabilities of IIoT Endpoints

 Uncontrolled changes to Security Policy and Model (14): Modification of the security policy and derived security models represent a serious threat to the system and its endpoints.
 Equally, weakness in the security policy is an area for exploitation by potential attackers.

 Vulnerabilities in the Development Environment (15): The introduction of weaknesses during the software development lifecycle can leave the IIoT systems susceptible to attack.
 These weaknesses may be introduced during architecting, designing, or writing of the code.
 Use of vulnerable or malicious libraries or untrusted development frameworks may lead to their inclusion in the resulting code running in the IIoT system.

 A thorough understanding of these vulnerabilities in relation to the IIoT system is crucial in addressing the architectural considerations required to protect endpoints.
-If you have further interest, the IIC is hosting a webinar, IIoT Endpoint Security: The Model in Practice, on February 22, 2017 from 8 a.m. to 9 a.m.
-PST.
-The webinar will take an in-depth look at the Protecting Endpoints chapter of the Industrial Internet Security Framework (IISF).
-The live event will be hosted by Marcellus Buchheit, CEO of WIBU-SYSTEMS USA and one of the primary authors and editors of the IISF document, and Terrence Barr, Head of Solutions Engineering at Electric Imp.
+If you have further interest, the IIC hosted a webinar IIoT Endpoint Security: The Model in Practice.
+The webinar takes an in-depth look at the Protecting Endpoints chapter of the Industrial Internet Security Framework (IISF).
+The live event was hosted by Marcellus Buchheit, CEO of WIBU-SYSTEMS USA and one of the primary authors and editors of the IISF document, and Terrence Barr, Head of Solutions Engineering at Electric Imp.

 Wibu-Systems Global Marketing Director – IIC Marketing WG Co-Chair